Shreyax29/Movie_Recommender_System/README.md

-# Movie_Recommender_System
+# Movie Recommender System using Sentiment Analysis

-The Movie Recommender System has features like -
+The Movie Recommender System has the following features -

 1. When the user searches for a movie, it will provide the details of movie-name, genre, released date, status, IMDB rating.